jokla/jokla.github.io/_pages/music.md

   - image_path: /music/tiersen.jpg
     alt: "placeholder image 2"
     title: "Meeting Yann Tiersenn"
-    excerpt: 'Yann Tiersen is one of my favourite contemporary piano composer, you may know him thanks to the [soundtrack](https://www.youtube.com/watch?v=7d1pfcYkCqI&list=PLA116EF3328E17501) of the film Amélie.
+    excerpt: 'Yann Tiersen is one of my favourite contemporary piano composers, you may know him thanks to the [soundtrack](https://www.youtube.com/watch?v=7d1pfcYkCqI&list=PLA116EF3328E17501) of the film Amélie.
 During his Midsummer Cycling Tour in Brittany he stopped at the Blind Spot Records in Rennes, where I had the opportunity to have a nice talk with him.
 His new album, called [Eusa](http://eusasound.bzh/#firstPage) is comprised of 10 new solo piano pieces inspired by locations on the island of Ushant in Brittany, where Tiersen lives.'
     #url: "#test-link"
     #btn_label: "Read More"
     #btn_class: "btn--inverse"